Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Numerical Study with Real Data

-Figures \ref{fig:alpha_est_2S_mkt1} and \ref{fig:alpha_est_2S_mkt2} show the estimates of price sensitivity using the two-stage estimation approach.
-We see that similar to the direct estimation approach, the estimates of price sensitivity are increasing as we go closer to departure.
+The right panel in Figure \ref{fig:price_recco_real_mkt} shows the price recommendations based on price-sensitivities estimated using the \texttt{two-stage-CO} approach.
+We see that similar to the direct estimation approach, the recommended prices are increasing as we go closer to departure.
 However, unlike the direct estimation approach, the aggressiveness of this increase is much lower and more in line with historical prices.
-Moreover, the estimates are higher than the prices for only the last 20 days (POS 1) of the booking horizon.
-This does provide some evidence that the bias observed in the direct estimation approach has been corrected to a large extent by the two-stage estimation approach.
+We also see that the price trend across different days of the week (DOW) is similar to that seen in the historical prices.